r-wasm/actions/build-file-system-image/README.md

   *
 * **image-path** (`.`) - The path to the directory where the R package library filesystem image files should be saved.
   * Note: Due to limitations in GitHub Actions, the saved files can not be altered in any subsquent steps.
 Related: [actions/runner#434](https://github.com/actions/runner/issues/434).
-* **strip** (`NULL`) - An R expression evaluating to a character vector of directories to strip when building the R package library image.
-Only the R package library is affected, the R package repository remains unchanged.
+* **strip** (`NULL`) - An R expression evaluating to [a character vector of directories](https://r-wasm.github.io/rwasm/reference/make_library.html#details) to remove when building the WebAssembly R package library image.
+To achieve a smaller bundle size, it is recommended to set `strip` to `c("demo", "doc", "examples", "help", "html", "include", "tests", "vignette")`.

 ## Steps